-For a property investor, the biggest advantage to buying and off-market property is the lack of competition on the deal.
+For a property investor, the biggest advantage of buying an off-market property is the lack of competition on the deal.

-An off-plan property is a property being sold on the market before it has been completed.
+Off-plan property is a property being sold on the market before it has been completed.
 It might be a new build, still a few months off completion.
-It might be an apartment which has been completed in itself but located in a building that isn’t yet ready for tenants to move in.
+It might be an apartment that has been completed in itself but located in a building that isn't yet ready for tenants to move in.

 Off-plan properties are not always sold 'off market' so you find them promoted and sold through the normal channels; that is to say estate agents and websites like Rightmove.